 Haguruka Conducting Community Dialogue on Gender Equality in Land Administration with Citizens From Gisagara District

-It was obvious that during the conversation, the citizens were excited and eager to learn and understand new information about land law.
-The discussions were very participative; where the citizens got a chance to raise his/her concern or problem about land law-related issues.
-For the fact that the dialogue was very open and engaging, the citizens were able to realize that they were formerly not informed about equal right to own land for men and women.
-It was difficult for them to handle land-related issues, and they have figured out some challenges related to land protection and ownership.
+It was obvious that during the conversation, the citizens were excited and eager to learn and understand new information about land administration in relation to law.
+The discussions were very participatory; where the majority of the citizens have got a chance to raise their land-related issues/concerns.
+For the fact that the dialogues were very open and engaging, the citizens were able to realize that they were not informed about equal right in land ownership for men and women.
+It was also a challenge for them to handle land-related problem in the community, but through attending the dialogue sessions, they have understood well and figured out how to handle such some challenges related to land especially to its protection and ownership.